krasserm/agent-auth/docs/blog-post.md

 Your agent needs to read from your Google Calendar and send emails through Gmail.
 Simple, right?
 Until you realize you need OAuth flows, token refresh logic, and secure credential storage.
 Multiply that by every API your agent needs.

-Connect your agents to 250+ APIs and 3000+ tools with MCP and Composio.
-Composio manages authorization, remote MCP servers and tool execution, your application focuses on agentic reasoning and tool usage.
+Connect your agents to 250+ APIs and 3000+ tools with [model context protocol](https://modelcontextprotocol.io/) (MCP) and [Composio](https://composio.dev/).
+Composio handles authorization, remote MCP servers and tool execution, your application focuses on agentic reasoning and tool usage.

+> [!NOTE]
-Disclaimer: I'm not affiliated with Composio, I'm just a happy user.
+> Disclaimer: I'm not affiliated with Composio, I'm just a happy user.
 What they do is IMO the right separation of concerns when building agentic applications.

 ## Architecture